Welcome to the home page of our Foundations in Biomedical Science Program at BCOM!

 Complete instructions are included with the application form at the link below.

 COST OF ATTENDANCE

-Tuition for the 2016 – 2017 academic year is $29,160 for both semesters of the program.
-A general fee of $2,090.00 will also be assessed (subject to change).
+Tuition for the 2017 – 2018 academic year is $29,860 for both semesters of the program (subject to yearly change).
+A general fee of $2,540 will also be assessed (subject to change).
 This does not include the cost of living, health insurance, books, or computers.
 Students accepted into the program will be required to provide proof of health insurance.
 Computer specifications and textbook requirements will be sent to all matriculating students prior to the start of the program.

 BCOM has a full-time financial aid officer who can direct you in finding help in planning and managing your program expenses during the post-baccalaureate year.
 The Foundations in Biomedical Science Program at BCOM is a non-degree, non-credential-granting program, and as such is not Title IV eligible.
 Please contact Ms. Marlene Melendez, Director of Financial Aid at firstname.lastname@example.org or at 575-674-2223 for further details concerning financial aid and planning.

 HOUSING AND STUDENT LIFE

 Housing is available on the campus of New Mexico State University for students in the Foundations of Biomedical Science Program who prefer the convenience of living close to BCOM.
 Abundant, highly affordable off-campus housing is available in the neighborhoods surrounding NMSU and elsewhere in Las Cruces.